What is an Unsolicited Proposal?

 - access to government assets

 - requests for government support (financial, regulatory or other) to undertake an activity

 To ensure the government’s assessment process is transparent and protects the intellectual property rights of applicants, a set of Guidelines for the Assessment of Unsolicited Proposals has been developed.
-To submit an unsolicited proposal, please refer to the guidelines first then complete the online form which can be found here.
+To submit an unsolicited proposal, please refer to the guidelines first then complete the online form.

 The current composition of the Committee is:

 - Jim McDowell, Chief Executive, Department of the Premier and Cabinet and Chair of the Committee

 - David Reynolds, Chief Executive, Department of Treasury and Finance